erchenger/Wearable-Developer-Convention-2014/README.md

 # Installation

 ## Glass
-1. Download the [latest](https://github.com/erchenger/Wearable-Developer-Convention-2014/tree/master/Glassware%20APK/Glass-WDC-2014-v1.0.apk) version of the APK from the Glassware APK folder in this repo.
+1. Download the [latest (V1.1)](https://github.com/erchenger/Wearable-Developer-Convention-2014/tree/master/Glassware%20APK/Glass-WDC-2014-v1.1.apk) version of the APK from the Glassware APK folder in this repo.

 2. To install the Glassware onto your Google Glass you need to have first installed the [Android Developer Tools](http://developer.android.com/sdk/installing/bundle.html).
 Once you have installed the ADT you need to use Android Device Bridge (ADB) to install the glassware.